rudifa/30AutoLayoutBestPractices/README.md

 ##### 7. Work in One Direction

-IOW, from the origin at (0,0).
-It makes sense to work systematically.
+Indeed, it makes sense to work systematically.
+Preferably from NE to SW.

 _Stop reading this guide and try it on a test app._

-OK, I will follow the guide.
+OK, let me follow the guide.

 And also, I'd like to find somewhere a formal discussion of intrisic sizes  (of images, texts, anything else?), how these can vary and how it impacts the autolayout.